puppetlabs/bolt/CONTRIBUTING.md

 For Windows tests, execute `vagrant up` from the root of the Bolt repo to bring these up with the provided Vagrantfile.
 Any tests that require this are tagged with `:winrm` or `:ssh` in rspec.

-Additional tests may run in a local environment and require certain shell capabilities.
+Additional tests might run in a local environment and require certain shell capabilities.
 For example, tests that require a Bash-like environment are tagged with `:bash` in rspec.